iY0Yi/ShaderBoy/README.md

 | **Increase Font Size** | ctrl++ | ctrl++ | ⌘++ |
 | **Decrease Font Size** | ctrl+- | ctrl+- | ⌘+- |

+Note:ShaderBoy uses Monaco Editor (the same editor that powers VS Code), so you can use all the standard VS Code keyboard shortcuts and features.

 # Inline GUI Controls

 | Target | Action | Result |